-Billing for pap smears in a physician practice can be confusing for clinicians.
+Billing for pap smears in a physician practice can be confusing for clinicians and coders alike.

 - Pap smears can be screening services or diagnostic services